-Quickstop[TM] chain brake
+Quickstop chain brake

 STIHL has developed a chain stopping system designed to reduce the risk of injury in certain kickback situations.
 It is called a Quickstop chain brake.
-The Quickstop is available as standard equipment on your STIHL chain saw and is available for installation on most older STIHL saws.
+The Quickstop is available as standard equipment on your STIHL chainsaw and is available for installation on most older STIHL saws.
 Ask your dealer to retrofit your older model saw with a chain brake.

 When a kickback occurs, the guide bar may rotate around the front handle.

-If the cutting position is such that the operator's left hand is gripping the front handle behind the hand guard, and if the left hand rotates around the front handle and contacts the front hand guard, which is the Quickstop activating lever, this contact will activate the Quickstop.

-The chain brake on most new model STIHL chain saws can also be activated by inertia.
+If the cutting position is such that the operator's left hand is gripping the front handle behind the hand guard, and if the left hand rotates around the front handle and makes a sufficiently forceful contact with the front hand guard, which is the Quickstop activating lever, this contact will activate the Quickstop.
+The chain brake on most new model STIHL chainsaws can also be activated by inertia.
 See the chapter entitled "Chain Brake" of your Owner's Manual.